outfox/fennecs/www/docs/Queries/Stream.For.md

 :::

 ::: tip :neofox_glasses::neofox_glasses: DOUBLE SUPERNERD PRO TIP
-1. The function passed as `RefAction` can be `static`, even if they are written as anonymous delegates or lambda expressions!
+1. The function passed as `ComponentAction` can be `static`, even if they are written as anonymous delegates or lambda expressions!
 This reduces the allocation of memory for a closure or context to zero in most cases.
 Consider adding the keyword `static` where you can.

 2. Uniforms will improve performance of your worker functions when it comes to reading data "from outside".
 In our examples, if `Time.deltaTime` would be read from memory, cache, or (heaven forbid) run a getter function for each Entity!
 Pre-read and pre-calculate values and pass them as uniforms when processing a large number of Entities.
 :::

 ### Performance Considerations in Calling Conventions

-Want more nuance? `RefActions` can be passed to runners in several ways.
+Want more nuance? `ComponentActions` can be passed to runners in several ways.
 Choose based on your preferred code style and desired conciseness.
 Here's a lineup to compare options.

 ::: code-group
 ```cs [🆗 lambda/delegate]